-These include all fraudulent person-to-person transfers originated from your institution's consumer account and initiated via your institution's website, mobile application, or an SMS/text message to another consumer account.
-If your answer is No to item 3 above, please report "0" here.
+These include all cleared and settled third-party fraudulent person-to-person transfers originated from your institution 's consumer account and initiated via your institution 's website, mobile application, or an SMS/text message to another consumer account.
+If your answer is "No" to item 3 above, please report "0" here.

-Fraudulent person-to-person transfers initiated through a web browser (including a mobile browser), your institution's mobile application, or an SMS/text message.
-Include fraudulent Zelle and Popmoney P2P transfers if they are initiated through your institution's online application
+Cleared and settled third-party fraudulent person-to-person transfers initiated through your institution 's website (including a mobile browser), mobile application, or an SMS/text message (i.e., regardless of whether a loss is incurred).
+Include fraudulent Zelle and Popmoney P2P transfers if they are initiated through your institution 's online application

-- Fraudulent business/government-to-person - Fraudulent transfers made from an external party's website, including Venmo, Popmoney, and Zelle P2P transfers if they are initiated through an external party's online application - Fraudulent transfers from small business accounts to consumer accounts - Any fraudulent bill payment transactions initiated through your institution's bill payment platform - Fraudulent P2P transfers received from an accountholder at another institution
+- Fraudulent business/government-to-person - Fraudulent transfers made from an external party 's website, including Venmo, Popmoney, and Zelle P2P transfers if they are initiated through an external party 's online application - Fraudulent transfers from small business accounts to consumer accounts - Any fraudulent bill payment transactions initiated through your institution 's bill payment platform - Fraudulent P2P transfers received from an accountholder at another institution

-▶ Example: John is an accountholder at your institution.
+Example: John is an accountholder at your institution.
 His account was hacked.
-The perpetrator used Zelle through your institution's mobile application and paid his own account, also at your institution, \$100.
-He then initiated a second payment of \$200 from John's account to pay another person's account at another institution using Zelle as before.
-The next day, the perpetrator attempted to initiate a third payment of \$300 from John's account to pay his own account at your institution via Zelle on your institution's mobile application.
+The perpetrator used Zelle through your institution 's mobile application and paid his own account, also at your institution, \$100.
+He then initiated a second payment of \$200 from John 's account to pay another person 's account at another institution using Zelle as before.
+The next day, the perpetrator attempted to initiate a third payment of \$300 from John 's account to pay his own account at your institution via Zelle on your institution 's mobile application.
 However, John had already alerted your institution to the previous fraudulent activity and a hold had been put on his account, so the funds were never made available to the perpetrator.
 In this example you would report 2 transactions for \$300.